callumalpass/obsidian-biblib/README.md

 Most reference management solutions for Obsidian focus on integrating with external tools like Zotero.
 This often works well, but can sometimes introduce complexity through managing synchronization processes, dealing with different data formats, and working across two distinct applications.

-Bib Lib helps to implement alternative approach by managing reference information directly within Obsidian.
+BibLib helps to implement alternative approach by managing reference information directly within Obsidian.
 The idea is to treat bibliographic entries fundamentally like any other note in your vault.

 Here's how this workflow functions: